Migrating from Microsoft Test Manager (MTM)¶

-This section outlines how to use the free Migration Tool for importing users, test plans, test suites, test cases and test runs from Microsoft Test Manager (MTM) 2010 or later.
+This section outlines how to use the free Migration Tool for importing users, releases, requirements, test plans, test suites, test cases, test runs and defects from Microsoft Test Manager (MTM).

 This section outlines how to install the migration tool for MTM onto a workstation so that you can then migrate whole projects from MTM into SpiraTest (or SpiraTeam).
 It assumes that you already have a working installation of SpiraTest v4.0 or later.
 If you have an earlier version of SpiraTest you will need to upgrade to at least v4.0 before trying to migrate projects.

 The Windows installation package can be downloaded from the 'Add-Ons & Downloads" section of the Inflectra website.
 Once you have obtained the Windows Installer package, simply double-click on the package to begin the installation wizard which should display the following welcome page: